WET-tool/glm-py/docs/index.md

 ### NML

-Classes to store properties describing GLM simulation input data and configuration and methods that generate `.nml` config files required for running GLM.
+Classes to store properties describing GLM simulation input data and configuration and methods to generate `.nml` config files required for running GLM.

 ### Dimensions